AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-code-quality-rules.md

 AEM Cloud Service requires that custom search index definitions (i.e. nodes of type oak:QueryIndexDefinition) be direct child nodes of `/oak:index`.
 Indexes in other locations must be moved to be compatible with AEM Cloud Service.
 More information on search indexes can be found on [Content Search and Indexing](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/operations/indexing.html?lang=en).

-### OakPAL - Custom Search Index Definition Nodes Must Have a compatVersion of 2 {#oakpal-custom-search-index}
+### OakPAL - Custom Search Index Definition Nodes Must Have a compatVersion of 2 {#oakpal-custom-search-compatVersion}

 **Key**: IndexCompatVersion